"I'm sorry you feel that way..." - improve your communication skills by avoiding this non-apology

 While it might have been framed as an apology, chances are it left you feeling more frustrated and misunderstood than before.

-More importantly, it might be a sign that you're dealing with a narcissist.
+More importantly, it might be a sign that you're dealing with someone who's lacking the emotional maturity you need for a healthy, balance relationship.

 Words hold immense power in shaping our emotions and perceptions.
 A heartfelt apology has the potential to mend relationships and heal wounds.